Seaview Downs

 Employment conditions in Seaview Downs demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Conversely, manufacturing shows lower representation at 4.9% compared to the regional average of 7.0%.
-The area's predominantly residential nature suggests limited local employment opportunities, as indicated by the difference between Census working population and resident population numbers.
-Over a 12-month period ending in September 2025, employment increased by 3.1%, while labour force grew by 3.3%, resulting in a slight rise in unemployment rate of 0.2 percentage points.
-In comparison, Greater Adelaide saw employment grow by 3.0% and labour force expand by 2.9%, with a decrease in unemployment rate of 0.1 percentage points.
-State-level data from November 25, 2025 shows South Australia's employment grew by 1.19% year-on-year, adding 10,710 jobs, with an unemployment rate of 4.0%, outperforming the national average of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Seaview Downs' employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, manufacturing has lower representation at 4.9%, compared to the regional average of 7.0%.
+The area offers limited local employment opportunities, indicated by the ratio of Census working population to resident population.
+Over the year ending September 2025, employment increased by 3.1% while labour force grew by 3.4%, leading to a slight rise in unemployment rate (0.2 percentage points).
+In Greater Adelaide during this period, employment grew by 3.0%, labour force expanded by 2.9%, and unemployment fell by 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Seaview Downs' employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, although these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment